A nonsmooth primal-dual method with interwoven PDE constraint solver: Numerical results

 For the initial iterate $ (x^0,u^0,w^0,y^0) $ we make an experiment-specific choice of the control parameter $x^0$.
 Then we determine $ u^0 $ by solving the PDE, and $ w_0 $ by solving the adjoint PDE.
 We set $ y^0 = Kx^0 $.
 For \cref{num:example:1} we take the initial $ c^0 = 4.0 $ and run the algorithm for 20,000 iterations on the coarse grid and 125,000 on the fine.
 For \cref{num:example:2} we take the initial $ a^0 \equiv 1.0$ a constant function, and $ c^0 = 2.0 $.
 The algorithm is run for 200,000 iterations on the coarse grid, and 500,000 on the fine.

 We implemented the algorithm in Julia.
-Our implementation is available at \href{https://doi.org/10.5281/zenodo.7389545}{doi:10.5281/zenodo.7389545} on Zenodo.
+The implementation is available on Zenodo \cite{jensen2022codes}.
 The experiments were run on a ThinkPad laptop with Intel Core i5-8265U CPU at 1.60GHz $\times 4$ and 15.3 GiB memory.